Want to know much you can lift with prolapse problems or after hysterectomy?

 Fact 2: Heavy lifting increases your risk of internal pelvic floor strain and pelvic floor dysfunction (e.g. prolapse and/or incontinence)

 Fact 3: It’s not just the weight of the load you lift that increases internal strain – other lifting factors also come into play

 Fact 4: Every woman is different when it comes to safe lifting weight limit – there is no single safe lifting weight for all women!

-Why is There No Safe Lifting Weight Limit for all Women?
+There’s NO Safe Lifting Weight Limit for ALL Women

 Many factors determine how much weight your pelvic floor can withstand to avoid pelvic floor descent and strain (shown right).

 Internal and external factors determine your individual safe lifting weight limit.